Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/prtimeparamfn.rst

 Description
 -----------

-The type ``PRTimeParamFn`` represents a callback function that, when given a time instant in GMT, returns the time zone information (offset from GMT and DST offset) at that time instant.
+The type :ref:`PRTimeParamFn` represents a callback function that, when given a time instant in GMT, returns the time zone information (offset from GMT and DST offset) at that time instant.